b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 sco(s)
 ```

+We cannot expect a multiplicity correction to be a 100% error-proof
+solution.
+Still, it's better than doing nothing and in our case it
-The correction appears to be working correctly, we got rid of false positives.
+did the trick, we got rid of false positives.

 ### Solution to Exercise 3 {#sec:assoc_pred_ex3_solution}